Octopus-free/Capstone-Project/README.md

 The second problem was the most dataset columns was not a feature columns.
 These columns included records that described user's sessions and actions.
 And I wrangled the data and aggregated it.

+<a id="evaluation"></a>

+### Evaluation

+Random Forest model gives the best F1-score: 0.87.

+Logistic Regression model take the second place with F1-score: 0.8.

+Gradient-boosted tree is the worst model for the project, F1-score: 0.7.

+We have only 225 rows in the dataset.
+It is too little to argue that the models gave the best results and no further configuration required.

+ On the other hand, we got F1-score more over 0.8.
+I think that this is an acceptable result for the small dataset.

+<a id="justification"></a>

+### Justification

+In this project, I implemented a model to predict users churn for Sparkify music streaming service.

+I explored the data  to create features and unique users records  for the creating and evaluating the models.

+I evaluated 3 models: Random Forest (RF), Logistic Regression (LR), Gradient Boosted Trees (GBT).

+I achived improving value of F1-score for all models by 0.2.

 <a id="improvement"></a>